Exam Format, Scoring, Beta Questions, and Blueprint

 Leadership, Communication, and Training21.0%

-The largest domain is Hazard and Risk Identification and Control.
-That does not mean the other domains are optional.
-Together, Safety Program Development, Implementation, and Sustainment plus Leadership, Communication, and Training account for 43.5%, which is more than the hazard domain alone.
-Emergency Preparedness, Incident Investigation, and Response is the smallest of the four but still nearly one-fifth of the exam.
+Hazard and Risk Identification and Control is the largest domain, but the others are not optional.
+Program Development (22.5 percent) plus Leadership, Communication, and Training (21.0 percent) together total 43.5 percent, more than the hazard domain alone.
+Emergency Preparedness is the smallest at 19.9 percent yet still nearly one-fifth of the exam.

 Study implication

 Use the blueprint as a time budget.
-If you have 100 study hours, a rough starting allocation would be about 37 hours for hazards and controls, 20 hours for emergency and incident topics, 23 hours for program topics, and 21 hours for leadership, communication, and training.
-Adjust based on diagnostic results, but do not let personal preference erase the blueprint.
-The exam is built from the blueprint, so your study plan should be too.
+For 100 study hours, a rough starting allocation is about 37 hours on hazards and controls, 23 on program topics, 21 on leadership and training, and 20 on emergency and incident topics.
+Mapped onto the 175 scored items, expect roughly 64 hazard-and-control items, 39 program items, 37 leadership items, and 35 emergency items — a useful sense of how missing one domain hurts.
+Adjust by diagnostic results, but never let personal preference erase the blueprint.
+The exam is built from the blueprint, so your plan should be too.

 Test Your Knowledge